eliseevmv/Checkout-DotNet-Challenge/readme.txt

             data store returns an exception
             returns 500 to the merchant

     If the data store returns an exception, Payment Gateway should retry several times.
     It can help resolve errors related to intermittent connectivity issues and make this scenario less likely.

     This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.

+4. Bank Simulator

+    4.1 Assumptions

+    Acquiring bank exposes an REST API which
+        - uses JSON format
+        - returns 200 and payment identifier for successful requests,
+        - returns 4xx, payment identifier and error code for requests which failed validation
+        - returns 5xx, payment identifier and error code when payment is not possible because of technical issues (eg one of dependencies is down)
+        - returns 5xx and non-JSON response when it experiences serious issues (eg whole system is down and proxy returned 503/504)

+    If the acquiring bank endpoint used a different technology (eg a SOAP web service), Payment Gateway would be able to support that but code changes would be required.